anton083/VectorizedKmers.jl/docs/src/kmer_int_repr.md

-# Integer representation of k-mers
+# Integer representation of K-mers

-This package relies on representing k-mers as integers for indexing.
+This package relies on representing K-mers as integers for indexing.
 This page goes over how that works exactly.

 ## DNA sequences